First evidence of the $B_s^0\rightarrow K^-\pi^+\gamma$ decay

 The data are analysed separately for the Run~1 and 2 datasets, long and downstream electrons, and low (\mkpilow) and high (\mkpihigh) dihadron mass windows.
 Separate boosted decision tree~(BDT) classifiers~\cite{Breiman,AdaBoost,Hocker:2007ht,*TMVA4} are trained for each of these categories to further reject background from random combinations of particles.
 The classifiers are trained using simulated \mbox{\decay{\Bs}{\Kstarzbv\gamma}} decays for the signal and \bdskpig candidates in data with masses above $5580\mevcc$ for the background sample.
-The classifiers exploit kinematic and topological properties of the decay as well as, for long electron tracks, their compatibility with the electron hypothesis and the amount of charge deposited in the VELO.
+The classifiers exploit kinematic and topological properties of the decay as well as, for long electron tracks, the amount of charge deposited in the VELO that is larger for converted photons where the two electron tracks overlap, and their compatibility with the electron hypothesis using information from the RICH and calorimeter systems.
 The requirement on the classifier in the \kpig final state is optimised simultaneously with requirements on the kaon and pion-identification probabilities to maximise the figure of merit \mbox{$\varepsilon_{\rm sig}/(3/2 + \sqrt{N_{\rm bkg}})$}~\cite{Punzi:2003bu} for the purpose of finding evidence for this decay.
 Here, $\varepsilon_{\rm sig}$ denotes the efficiency of the selection requirements determined from simulation, and $N_{\rm bkg}$ is the estimated number of candidates from all processes except the signal decay within a mass window corresponding to four times the signal mass resolution, centred on its peak position.
-The optimal requirements correspond to a combinatorial background rejection of at least 95\% and a signal efficiency of 55--98\%, where less efficient requirements are necessary for data in \mkpihigh where signal purity is lower.
+The optimal particle identification and BDT requirements correspond to a combinatorial background rejection of at least 95\% and a signal efficiency of 55--98\%, where less efficient requirements are necessary for data in \mkpihigh where signal purity is lower.
 The same BDT requirement is applied to the \kkg and \pkg final states without any additional particle-identification criteria.